strongloop/loopback-example-access-control/README.md

       - Number
       - Not required

-> No properties are required for the `user` model because we inherit them from
+> No properties are required for the `account` model because we inherit them from
 > the built-in `User` model by specifying it as the base class.

 ```
-$ lb model user
+$ lb model account
 ... # follow the prompts, repeat for `team` and `project`
 ```